Jacobocpe12/MCPO_Browser-Agent/webui-mcp-stack/README.md

 # WebUI MCP Stack

-A Docker Compose stack that bundles two Model Context Protocol (MCP) servers with a single MCPO hub and a lightweight screenshot viewer.
+A Docker Compose stack that bundles two Model Context Protocol (MCP) servers with a single MCPO hub, the OpenWebUI Pipelines service, and a lightweight screenshot viewer.
 The configuration is designed for OpenWebUI and ready for future reverse-proxy integration.

 ## Stack components